 - Lobbying Tips and Hints from Jim Price (conference call trainer)

 - Sample Letter Meeting Request with Representatives (2017)

 When meeting with your legislators, we recommend you put together a folder with the following printed materials to leave with the legislator or staffer (ideally both -- bring a couple copies in case you meet with both staff and the Representative):

 - We the People Amendment Language

-- Dear Colleague Letter from Lead Sponsor Pramila Jayapal
+- Dear Colleague Letter from Lead Sponsor Pramila Jayapal -- coming soon

 - How Corporate Constitutional Rights Harms You, Your Family, Your Community, Your Environment, and Your Democracy